 How to filter Flipsnack data out of your site view

 Now that you have a separate view for Flipsnack data, surely you want to filter the Flipsnack data out of your site view.
+This is where you make sure that you do not have your flipbooks data merged with your site data.

 - Go back to Admin, and select your original site view, from the dropdown view menu.
 Next, click on Filters (View Filters, not Property filters).